pkcpkc/threadingText/README.md

 * Tag version
 * Make QUnit tests reliable
 * More tests
-* Integrate Travis CI for CI (see [Stackoverflow](http://stackoverflow.com/questions/13412211/using-travis-ci-for-client-side-javascript-libraries)).
+* Integrate jshint and code coverage

 ## See also